Jackson seems headed for confirmation, says no 'agendas'

 “One generation, we’ve gone from the reality of my parents’ upbringing to the reality of mine, and I do consider myself, having been born in 1970, to be the first generation to benefit from the civil rights movement," Jackson said.

-In opposition, Republicans also have focused on her work roughly 15 years ago representing detainees at the U.S. facility in Guantanamo Bay, Cuba.
-Jackson said public defenders don’t pick their clients and are “standing up for the constitutional value of representation.”
-She said she continued to represent one client in private practice because her firm happened to be assigned his case.

-Some of the most combative rounds of questioning on Tuesday came from the potential GOP presidential candidates, including Cruz, Missouri Sen. Josh Hawley and Arkansas Sen. Tom Cotton.
+Some of the most combative rounds of questioning during the hearings came from the potential GOP presidential candidates, including Cruz, Missouri Sen. Josh Hawley and Arkansas Sen. Tom Cotton.
 All hit on issues that are popular with the GOP base, including attacks on critical race theory, the idea that racism is systemic in the nation’s institutions.
 Jackson said the idea doesn't come up in her work as a judge, and it “wouldn’t be something I would rely on” if confirmed.

 Asked about abortion, Jackson readily agreed with comments that conservative Justices Amy Coney Barrett and Brett Kavanaugh made about two landmark cases when they were up for confirmation.
 “Roe and Casey are the settled law of the Supreme Court concerning the right to terminate a woman’s pregnancy.
 They have established a framework that the court has reaffirmed,” Jackson said.